-- DHCP options 122 and CL_OPTION_CCC are used to request the eUE's DHCPv4 server addresses. - DHCP options CL_V4OPTION_CCCV6 and CL_OPTION_CCCV6 are used to request the eUE's DHCPv6 server DSS IDs.
+- DHCP options 122 and CL_OPTION_CCC are used to request the eUE's DHCPv4 server addresses. - DHCP options CL_V4OPTION_CCCV6 and CL_OPTION_CCCV6 are used to request the eUE's DHCPv6 server DSS_IDs. - DHCP options CL_V4OPTION_IP_PREF and CL_OPTION_IP_PREF are used to indicate whether or not the eUE should be operating in SSM or in DSM for most operations (e.g., media, SIP signaling).
+In case of provisioning operations, these DHCP options indicate if either IPv4 or IPv6 address should be used for the eUE provisioning.